hbayindir/node.js-demos/README.md

 ## List of Demos

 - `main.js`: Runs a web server and provides event handling and path based redirection.
-Currently a little primitive but, works.
+Currently a little primitive, but works.
 - `autoIndexer.js`: Generates the main page of the application.
 Searches for `js` files and creates the HTML file to show.
 - `events.js`: Demonstrates the event structure of the Node.js.
 - `multipleEvents.js`: Demonstrates multiple event handlers per event.
+- `syncAndAsync.js`: Shows behavior of synchronized and asynchronized calls.

 ## Dependencies